Alban-ren/Wiki-Nacre/Bacteria/README_BACTERIA.md

 To visualize the dispersion index of our samples, we use the RStudio environment to perform beta diversity analysis and generate visualizations based on a binary presence/absence matrix of bacterial taxa.
 This approach allows us to analyze bacterial taxonomic diversity between samples and to conduct statistical tests assessing β-diversity differences across multiple sample groups.
 Since our samples originate from various localities (France, Spain, Greece, and Italy), we were able to compare bacterial community compositions across these geographic groups.

-The complete script used here is available [here](Script_R/Script_beta.R)”.Similar to the previous Bash script, the '[Explanation-02](Scripts_bash/Explanation_2.md)' section provides a detailed explanation of the code
+The complete script used here is available [here](Script_R/Script_beta.R)”.Similar to the previous Bash script, the '[Explanation-02](Scripts_bash/Explanation_2.md)' section provides a detailed explanation of the code.